ddnexus/irt/README.markdown

     gem 'irt'

 eventually adding it only to the group that you prefer.
+Anyway, if the irt executable detects that you don't have it set, it will ask and eventually add it for you.

 ## Known Issue